hypertexthero/hypertexthero.com/readme.md

 - JavaScript-based search for static files on server?
 - Learn how to [write tests](http://www.tdd-django-tutorial.com/) for views, then write unit and functional tests.
 - Consider using [prettify](http://google-code-prettify.googlecode.com/svn/trunk/README.html) for syntax highlighting (shows line numbers).
-- Combine [django-medusa](https://github.com/mtigas/django-medusa/) with this application so we are serving static HTML files from disk on server and Markdown and HTML columns in database.